Workplace Language and Hostile Environment Claims

 By contrast, the employer prevailed, at least in part, in Paul v.
 Saltzman, Tanis, Pittel, Levin & Jacobson, Inc. Paul was a certified medical assistant whose Spanish co-workers referred to her as the “black monkey girl.”
 The employer, upon being informed of the situation, advised Paul to simply “let it go.”
 When she continued to complain, she was eventually terminated, in part because of her refusal to “let it go.”

 Paul sued for both hostile environment and retaliatory discharge.
-The court noted that the determination of whether a hostile workplace atmosphere is sufficiently severe and pervasive is not “a mathematically precise test,” and that no single factor is determinative.
+The court noted that the determination of whether a hostile workplace atmosphere is sufficiently severe and pervasive is not “a mathematically precise test,” and that no single factor decides the question.
 The court found that the “few isolated instances” of offensive behavior here did not meet the test and dismissed the hostile atmosphere claim.
 However, the court did allow Paul the opportunity to amend her complaint, potentially reviving the hostile atmosphere case if she was able to provide more facts showing severe and pervasive harassment.

 Finally, in Yeboah-Kankam v.
 Prince William County School Board, plaintiff’s claims failed, in part because plaintiff had a lengthy and well-documented record of his own inappropriate conduct, and because the hostile atmosphere claim was based, in part, on the fact that a school district representative had referred to him as a “confident, African American male.”
 The court pointed out that this was not even offensive language and could not support the claim.